Khoo Chong Kong

-Tan Sri Dato' Seri Panglima Khoo Chong Kong (古傳光 (Kó͘ Thoân-kong, Gu2 Cyun4 Gwong1, Gǔ Chuánguāng); Pha̍k-fa-sṳ: Kú Chhòn-kông; 1925 – 14 November 1975) was the former Perak state Police Chief during the Communist insurgency period in Malaysia.
+Khoo Chong Kong (古傳光 (Kó͘ Thoân-kong, Gu2 Cyun4 Gwong1, Gǔ Chuánguāng); Pha̍k-fa-sṳ: Kú Chhòn-kông; 1925 – 14 November 1975) was the former Perak state Police Chief during the Communist insurgency period in Malaysia.

 Early life

 Khoo Chong Kong was born on 1925 in Xunwu county, Jiangxi province, China and was the youngest-born child of a Hakka family with ancestral roots in nearby Guangdong province of 7 siblings (6 males and a female).
 His father was a doctor.

 He was about 2 or 3 years old when his family were ransacked by Communists during the Chinese Civil War and as a result, he decided to leave a few of his family members behind and came to Malaya with one of his brothers, uncles and relatives who were missionaries and were settled firstly in their adoptive hometown of Seremban, Negeri Sembilan, where he was domiciled even during his police career for citizenship purposes and later to be the site of his final resting place.

 After arriving in Malaya, they later migrated and then settled in Ipoh and lived at the Cheng Elim Gospel Church on Taiping Road and studied at Nan Ying Hua School.
 Although he and his family lived in poverty, he studied very hard in order to have a bright future and also works hard to earn extra money for a living prior to his police career.

 Later, his aunt who completed higher education, arrived in Malaya and started working as a head nurse at the Negeri Sembilan Chinese Midwifery Home.

-Therefore, when he was a student, Khoo would frequently rode his bicycle from Ipoh to Negeri Sembilan back and forth to visit his aunt.
+Therefore, when he was a student, Khoo would frequently ride his bicycle from Ipoh to Negeri Sembilan back and forth to visit his aunt.

 When the Japanese invaded Malaya, his uncle instructed him and his brother to go south to Negeri Sembilan to seek help from his aunt and then he joined the Malayan People’s Anti-Japanese Army formed by the Communist Party of Malaya.
 After the war, his friends persuaded him to join the Communist Party of Malaya, but because of ideological differences between him and a few of his friends, he refused to become a member.